tyser1995/hris_app/README.md

-│   ├── create-user/              # Creates a user within an org (admin only) │   ├── invite-user/              # Sends invitation email to a new user │   └── delete-organization/      # Deletes org and all associated admin accounts └── reset_to_hris.sql       # Drops all app objects and clears migration history (use with caution)
+│   ├── create-user/              # Creates a user within an org (admin only) │   ├── invite-user/              # Sends invitation email to a new user │   └── delete-organization/      # Deletes org and all associated admin accounts └── reset_to_hris.sql       # Drops all app objects and clears migration history — gitignored, local use only
 ```

 ## Database Schema